Timmifixedit/BidirectionalMap/README.md

 * Objects in the container are immutable, neither values of type K1 nor values of type K2 can be modified to ensure the integrity of the underlying associative containers
 * The mapping from values of K1 to values of K2 is enforced to be injective to allow lookup in both directions.
-This meas that for example two pairs (k1, k2) and (k1', k2') can only be inserted at the same time if k1 != k1' **and** k2 != k2'.
+This means that for example two pairs (k1, k2) and (k1', k2') can only be inserted at the same time if k1 != k1' **and** k2 != k2'.
 * The container supports the use of a custom base associative container.
 The default base container is `std::unordered_map`